MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 ## Lab scenario

-In this lab you will walk through the process of creating an Microsoft Sentinel instance.
-You will also set up the permissions to ensure access to the resources that will get deployed to support Microsoft Sentinel.
-Once this basic setup is done you will walk through the steps for connecting Microsoft Sentinel to your data sources, setup a workbook, and do a brief walk-through of some of key capabilities available in Microsoft Sentinel.
+, you'll walk through the process of creating a Microsoft Sentinel instance.
+You'll also set up the permissions to ensure access to the resources that will get deployed to support Microsoft Sentinel.
+Once this basic setup is done you'll walk through the steps for connecting Microsoft Sentinel to your data sources, set up a workbook, and do a brief walk-through of some of key capabilities available in Microsoft Sentinel.

 **Estimated Time**: 45-60 minutes